mpurbo/MMPCoreDataHelper/README.md

 MMPArtist *artist = [[[MMPArtist query]
                                  where:@{@"name" : @"Pink Floyd"}]
                                  first];

+// use fetchedResultsController to create NSFetchedResultsController from a query self.fetchedResultsController = [[[[MMPAlbum query]
+                                             order:@"artist.name"]
+                                             sectionNameKeyPath:@"artist.name"]
+                                             fetchedResultsController];
 ```

 Most of the constraint and order construction is derived from [ObjectiveRecord](https://github.com/supermarin/ObjectiveRecord), so please see their documentation for more query patterns.